The Hero with a Thousand Faces: In literature

 Christopher Vogler, a Hollywood film producer and writer, wrote a memo for Disney Studios on the use of The Hero with a Thousand Faces as a guide for scriptwriters; this memo influenced the creation of such films as Beauty and the Beast (1991), Aladdin (1992), and The Lion King (1994).
 Vogler later expanded the memo and published it as the book The Writer's Journey: Mythic Structure For Writers, which became the inspiration for a number of successful Hollywood films and is believed to have been used in the development of the Matrix series.

 Novelist Richard Adams acknowledges a debt to Campbell's work, and specifically to the concept of the monomyth.
 In his best known work, Watership Down, Adams uses extracts from The Hero with a Thousand Faces as chapter epigrams.

 Author Neil Gaiman, whose work is frequently seen as exemplifying the monomyth structure, says that he started The Hero with a Thousand Faces but refused to finish it: "I think I got about half way through The Hero with a Thousand Faces and found myself thinking if this is true—I don't want to know.
 I really would rather not know this stuff.
 I’d rather do it because it's true and because I accidentally wind up creating something that falls into this pattern than be told what the pattern is."Many scholars and reviewers have noted how closely J. K. Rowling's popular Harry Potter books hewed to the monomyth schema.

-The sixth and final season of Lost recognizes Campbell's theories on the hero.
-During one of the bonus features, the makers of the series discuss the journey of the main characters and how each is a hero in their own way.
-Before each little segment of this particular feature, they quote Campbell and then expound on that particular quote by discussing the various characters.
+In television

+Dan Harmon, the creator of the TV shows Community and Rick and Morty, has used the monomyth as inspiration for his work.

+Reception

+David R. Dunham reviewed The Hero with a Thousand Faces for Different Worlds magazine and stated that "The Hero with a Thousand Faces is not an easy book to read.
+While it isn't overly dry, it isn't exactly entertaining, either.
+It took me three starts to get through it.
+This may be due to the fact that I don't usually read scholarly books for entertainment."